EmmaBouwman/comparison_neurodegenerative_disorders/README.md

 This repository contains all the code, external scripts, cytoscape files, results and images for this bachelors thesis.

  ## External Automated Workflow
  For this thesis an automated workflow was used to create the different C-PPIN.
 This automated workflow was originally created by Aster de Boer (A.d.B).
 For this thesis the automated workflow is modified for each individual C-PPIN.
-The Jupyter notebook files with the name '[disease]_ppin_automated_workflow.ipynb' are tailord to with the specific data that was needed for each disease.
+The Jupyter notebook files with the name '[disease]_ppin_automated_workflow.ipynb' were tailord with the specific data that was needed to create a C-PPIN for each disease individually.

  ## External Python Scripts
  This repository also contains scripts developed by other authors.
 These scripts can be found in the 'external_scripts' folder.